 3. A better ROI on the corporate ITSM solution investment

-The more the people, and business functions, that use the ITSM solution, the better the ROI and per-user ongoing management costs.
+The more people, and business functions, that use the ITSM solution, the better the ROI and per-user ongoing management costs (these are part of the overall ESM benefits).
 Also, depending on the business function systems that can be phased out, there’s the potential for additional technology cost savings through business-function application rationalization.

 4. Improved effectiveness